 Otis the Bulldog’s Very Big Excuses

-Firebird is a beautifully written story about Misty Copeland who encourages a young ballet student to continue practicing.
+Firebird is another great growth mindset book for kids.
+It’s a beautifully written story about Misty Copeland who encourages a young ballet student to continue practicing.
 The author illustrates how every professional and expert started as a beginner.

 After the Fall

 After the Fall is somewhat of a sequel to the old nursery rhyme.
 Humpty Dumpty tells the reader about his deep fear of heights, until one day he is motivated to climb the wall and start new.